-Regression covariance(s) [poly_coef_cov] The covariances between all polynomial coefficients of the regression function.
+Regression covariances The covariances between all polynomial coefficients of the regression function.
 By default, they are not calculated and it is empty if regression is not used.

-Residual variance [rsdl_var] The variance that has not been captured during the regression process.
+Residual variance The variance that has not been captured during the regression process.
 It is empty if regression is not used.

-Root directory [root_dir] (Path to) The directory/folder on the current machine in which all PRISM working directories are located.
+Root directory (Path to) The directory/folder on the current machine in which all PRISM working directories are located.
 It also acts as the base for all relative paths.